Comparisons12 min read

 Who Should Choose WP Engine?

-• Teams already in the StudioPress/Genesis ecosystem — getting 35+ premium themes free is genuinely valuable, easily worth $200-300/year on its own
+• Teams already in the StudioPress/Genesis ecosystem — getting 35+ premium themes free is genuinely valuable, worth $200-300/year on its own

 Verdict